razakmat/OOP-SemestralWorkTeam/Semestralka.package/FilmDatabaseErrors.class/README.md

-I am an abstract class for movie errors.
+I am an abstract class for film errors.
 When some serious error occurs, a corresponding instance of me is thrown.

 I have a following API: